 Simulation can answer this, but not as easily as you might initially think.
 The entire set of gear has to be evaluated in order to decide what is best.
 And there are a lot of combinations just sitting in your bags right now.
 If you had just 3 items per slot to choose from, that’s almost 5 million combinations of gear (which would be about 25 billion simulation iterations).
 You’d have to wait a loooong time for that simulation to finish!

 Mr. Robot solved this problem with Best in Bags.
 You click 1 button and get an answer in seconds.

 I just said simulating this would take a long time, so how can we get you such a fast answer?!
-First, we simulate all of the relevant combinations of gear, including trinkets and Azerite Powers, for your character.
+First, we simulate all of the relevant combinations of gear, including trinkets, souldbinds, and conduits for your character.
 We do this over thousands of computers and it takes about 2 weeks to get through every spec, including simulating tanks and healers.

 Then we store that in a database, so we can quickly look it up when you want to run Best in Bags.
 That lets Mr. Robot search through all of them with some fancy logic and machine learning, all so he can pick a best set(s) in seconds.